DataFire/Integrations/integrations/generated/azure_devtestlabs_dtl/README.md

 ### NotificationChannelPropertiesFragment
 * NotificationChannelPropertiesFragment `object`: Properties of a schedule.
   * description `string`: Description of notification.
+  * emailRecipient `string`: The email recipient to send notifications to (can be a list of semi-colon separated email addresses).
   * events `array`: The list of event for which this notification is enabled.
     * items [EventFragment](#eventfragment)
-  * provisioningState `string`: The provisioning status of the resource.
-  * uniqueIdentifier `string`: The unique immutable identifier of a resource (Guid).
+  * notificationLocale `string`: The locale to use when sending a notification (fallback for unsupported languages is EN).
   * webHookUrl `string`: The webhook URL to send notifications to.

 ### NotificationSettings
 * NotificationSettings `object`: Notification settings for a schedule.
+  * emailRecipient `string`: The email recipient to send notifications to (can be a list of semi-colon separated email addresses).
+  * notificationLocale `string`: The locale to use when sending a notification (fallback for unsupported languages is EN).
-  * status `string` (values: Disabled, Enabled): If notifications are enabled for this schedule (i.e. Enabled, Disabled).
+  * status `string` (values: Enabled, Disabled): If notifications are enabled for this schedule (i.e. Enabled, Disabled).
   * timeInMinutes `integer`: Time in minutes before event at which notification will be sent.
   * webhookUrl `string`: The webhook URL to which the notification will be sent.

 ### NotificationSettingsFragment
 * NotificationSettingsFragment `object`: Notification settings for a schedule.
+  * emailRecipient `string`: The email recipient to send notifications to (can be a list of semi-colon separated email addresses).
+  * notificationLocale `string`: The locale to use when sending a notification (fallback for unsupported languages is EN).
-  * status `string` (values: Disabled, Enabled): If notifications are enabled for this schedule (i.e. Enabled, Disabled).
+  * status `string` (values: Enabled, Disabled): If notifications are enabled for this schedule (i.e. Enabled, Disabled).
   * timeInMinutes `integer`: Time in minutes before event at which notification will be sent.
   * webhookUrl `string`: The webhook URL to which the notification will be sent.